Gonorrhea is spread during vaginal, anal and oral sex.

 Gonorrhea can cause infections on the penis, in the rectum, anus, vagina, and throat.

-Men might not have symptoms.
+People with penises might not have symptoms.
 Or they might feel burning when peeing, have painful or swollen testicles, or see discharge from the penis that’s white, yellow, or green.

-Women usually don’t have symptoms, but might have pain or burning when peeing, see more vaginal discharge, or bleed between periods.
+Those with vaginas usually don’t have symptoms, but might have pain or burning when peeing, see more vaginal discharge, or bleed between periods.

-Men and women with rectal infections might not have symptoms.
+People with rectal infections might not have symptoms.
 Or they might see rectal discharge or blood, feel soreness, anal itching, and have pain when pooping.

 Get tested at Red Door